agrc/status-page/site/content/incidents/stopped-locators.md

 ]
 resolved = false
 +++
 Forklift updated the geocoding api locators and they did not restart properly.
+All geocoding is returning not found.